gboud21/PythonTools/README.md

     - A table with all the System Requirements that have been added
     - A table with all the System Requirements that have been deleted.
     - A table with all the Software Requirements that do not trace to a System Requirement

+# Test Case Generator
+## Purpose
+- Tool that enables an engineer to generate test scripts for multiple different testing tools using a single script.
+In the future, this tool will also provide tracking mechanisms to automatically update test scripts by analyzing the existing code base.

+## Inputs
+- Path to the test scripts
+- Path to the output files
+- The output test script format

+## Outputs
+- Generated Test Scripts in the format specified by the Input Parameter

+# Utilities
+## Purpose
+- Contains miscellaneous utilities to be used across multiple different python projects